 Works like a charm!
 Now, at this point you could cover the dough and refrigerate for 1-2 days – just let the dough come to room temperature for 20-30 minutes before using – or you can forge ahead!

 When the dough has 20 minutes left to rise, start getting the rest of the ingredients ready beginning with the bacon – the first letter, and most important part, of a BLT.

 Place 4 strips bacon on a nonstick sprayed cooling rack set atop a foil-lined baking sheet then place it in a COLD OVEN and set the oven to preheat to 400 degrees.
 The bacon will cook low and slow as the oven comes up to temperature, rendering out the fat so your bacon will be gloriously crisp yet chewy.
 Perfection.
 (The fifth slice was for snacking.) ; )

 If your bacon still needs to crisp up a bit after the oven has reached 400 degrees, just let it continue to cook in there.
 I needed about 5 extra minutes.
 Let the bacon cool slightly then chop into pieces.

-Meanwhile chop 2 cups lacinto kale into bite-sized pieces, removing the ribs first.
-I like lacinto kale a bit more than curly kale, but use whatever feels right.
+Meanwhile chop 2 cups lacinato kale into bite-sized pieces, removing the ribs first.
+I like lacinato kale a bit more than curly kale, but use whatever feels right.
 This, by the way, is the “L” part of the BLT.
 I swapped out hot lettuce (how much do we loathe hot lettuce?!) for kale, which tastes SO good on this pizza and, more importantly, practically makes it health food.